Opentrons/opentrons/api/docs/v2/new_modules.rst

 +-------------------------+-------------------------------------------+----------------------------------------------------------------------+

 Custom flat-bottom labware can be used with the Universal Flat Adapter.
-If you need assistance creating custom labware definitions for the Heater-Shaker, `submit a request to Opentrons Support <https://support.opentrons.com/s/article/Requesting-a-custom-labware-definition>`_.
+If you need assistance creating custom labware definitions for the Heater-Shaker, `submit a request <https://support.opentrons.com/s/article/Requesting-a-custom-labware-definition>`_.

 Heating and Shaking